ahzs645/obsidian-audio-notes/README.md

 `start_time` / `end_time` remain available for Dataview tables or templates, and the ISO `start` / `end` values are there for future integrations.
 Dragging events inside Bases continues to update note frontmatter automatically, while the built-in Audio Notes calendar stays in sync whenever metadata changes.

+## Structured meeting templates & Periodic Notes bridges

+Enable **Settings → Audio Notes → Meeting note template** to give every auto-created meeting note a consistent Rainbell-style scaffold:

+- YAML frontmatter now includes `cssclasses: [aan-meeting-note]`, `start_date`, `start_time`, `end_date`, `end_time`, and — when enabled — `daily_note` / `weekly_note`.
+The bundled CSS hides properties in reading mode so the note opens directly on the content.
+- The body includes an overview callout, agenda/timeline/decision blocks, and the audio-note callout at the bottom.
+Cursor focus drops into the “Notes” section to keep typing frictionless.
+- Periodic Notes users can toggle daily/weekly links and set custom formats (tokens `YYYY`, `MM`, `DD`, `WW`, `gggg`) so the template produces links such as `[[2025-02-14]]` or `[[2025年07周记录]]`.
+Disable the template entirely if you prefer the legacy one-block output.

+Manual “Create new Audio Note in new file” commands and Whisper imports both respect the template settings, so every recording lands on a dated page with the same sections.

+## Right-sidebar calendar toggle

+Pin the Audio Notes calendar in the right side bar with **Settings → Audio Notes → Calendar view → Pin calendar in right sidebar**.
+The plugin will create/destroy the view for you (you can still open extra calendar panes manually via the command palette).

+## Audio Notes dashboard

+Need a quick control center for your meetings?
+Run the new command **Audio Notes: Create or refresh Audio Notes dashboard** (or use the button in the settings tab).
+The plugin creates/updates the Markdown note you specify with:

+- A Dataview table of upcoming meetings (`#meeting`) sorted by `start_date` / `start_time`.
+- A grouped Dataview task list that surfaces every incomplete action item inside meeting notes.
+- A “recent recordings” table that lists the latest captures.

+Re-run the command anytime to refresh the blocks; the plugin only replaces the section between `<!-- AUDIO-NOTES-DASHBOARD:START/END -->` markers so you can keep additional context above or below.
+(Requires the Dataview community plugin.)

 ## How to Use the Plugin

 Find the .mp3 (or .m4a or .m4b) file you want to take notes on and move it into your vault.
 You may want to generate a transcript file to allow <strong>Audio Notes</strong> to automatically insert the transcript of the audio (see below).